openstack/openstack-ansible/doc/source/developer-docs/scripts.rst

         and use jinja templating, this is very difficult to achieve.
 It is still considered a preference and should be a goal to improve readability, within reason.
+* E040: Syntax error determined using `bash -n`.
+As many scripts are deployed as templates and use use jinja templating, this will often fail.
+This test is reasonably safely ignored as the syntax error will be identified when executing the resulting script.

 Testing may be done locally by executing: